 The Centre for Health Science

-The Centre for Health Science (CfHS) was developed by Highlands and Islands Enterprise.
-It is designed specifically to encourage interaction between the people within it and is a key part of the nucleus of Life sciences organisations located within the wider Collaborative Inverness Campus.
+The Centre for Health Science (CfHS) was designed specifically to encourage interaction between the people within it and is a key part of the nucleus of Life sciences organisations located within the wider Inverness Campus.

-At the CfHS you can study at one of the four universities who have students here, attend clinical training courses, host an event in the centre, visit the dental or diabetes centre or locate your business here.
-You can also follow daily developments here
+At the CfHS you can study at one of the four universities who have students there, attend clinical training courses, host an event in the centre, visit the dental or diabetes centre or locate your business here.

 An Lòchran, The Enterprise and Research Centre